-• Control clicking (Command on Mac) a bus on/off will exclusively-assign the track to that bus (other buses will be turned off, so the track ONLY goes to the selected bus)

-• Shift+Control clicking on a bus will assign ALL tracks to that bus.
+- Control+clicking (Command+click on Mac) a bus on/off will exclusively-assign the track to that bus (other buses will be turned off, so the track ONLY goes to the selected bus) - Shift+Control (Shift+Command+click on Mac) on a bus will assign ALL tracks to that bus.
 This is a quick way to send (or remove!) every track from a bus.